Oh240/katacoda-scenarios/Kubernetes-105/K8 105 Section 2.md

 ---

+## Encoding Secrets

 ## Decoding Secrets

-In this scenario, we're going to be decoding the username and password of the secrets.yml file.
+In this scenario, we're going to be decoding the username and password of the secret.yml file.

 By default, Kubernetes requires data stored in Secrets to be base64 encoded (which they are).